Cristian-Nass/flowbox-react-vite/README.md

 ### `npm install`

-after npm i or npm install
+After npm i or npm install
 you have to do
 npm i @testing-library/react-hooks --force